paruyr-gevorgyan/W3-2024/README.md

    yarn start
    ```

 4. After starting, you will find all the necessary information for development in the terminal or command prompt where the app is running.
-The terminal output will provide details and instructions related to your Expo project.
+The terminal output will provide details and instructions related to project.

 <!-- TODO: Run app on devices via USB and WiFi -->